-The University receives federal funding on sponsored project agreements and is required to comply with OMB Circular A-21 (relocated to 2 CFR 220) which states that the University have a system in place for certifying salaries and wages associated with federally sponsored agreements.
-The Circular stipulates that the certification reports should reasonably reflect effort allocated to the activities for which the employee is compensated and that they are to be signed by the employee, principal investigator or responsible official(s) using suitable means of verification that the work was performed.
+The University receives federal funding on sponsored project agreements and is required to comply with federal guidelines and university policy which states that the University needs to have a system in place for certifying salaries and wages associated with federally sponsored agreements.
+Stipulations state that the certification reports should reasonably reflect effort allocated to the activities for which the employee is compensated and that they are to be signed by the employee, principal investigator or responsible official(s) using suitable means of verification that the work was performed.

 At the University of North Dakota, we certify to our effort on grant projects with the use of an after-the-fact form called a Personnel Activity Confirmation (PAC) form.
-These effort certification forms detail effort shown on grant projects, and are generated semesterly for all UND departments by the Grants & Contracts Administration office.
+These effort certification forms detail effort shown on grant projects, and are generated by semester for all UND departments by the UND Grants & Contracts Administration office.

 If you spent 10 percent effort on a grant project for three of the six pay periods shown your effort certification report, the effort shown on that report should be 10 percent.

 Wrong!
 Keep in mind that these reports show an average effort percentage over the time period of the report.
-For example, if your effort report is for the time period of May 15th through August 15th (six pay periods), and you are showing 10% effort for the first three pay periods of this report and 0% effort for the last three pay periods of this report, your report will show 5% effort (as it is taking the average of the six pay periods).
-A listing of your salary and effort per pay period can be found in the HRMS module of Oracle.
-For assistance locating this information, please contact your department administrator, or feel free to contact Grants Management at 777-2808.
+For example, if your effort report is for the time period of May 16th through August 15th (six pay periods), and you are showing 10% effort for the first three pay periods of this report and 0% effort for the last three pay periods of this report, your report will show 5% effort (as it is taking the average of the six pay periods).
+A listing of your salary and effort per pay period can be found in the HRMS module.
+For assistance locating this information, please contact your department administrator, or contact Grants Management at 777-2808.

 If you are working on a grant or contract, and do not receive an effort certification report, that means you do not have to certify to your effort.

 Wrong!
-If you are working on an externally sponsored project, you always have to certify to your effort.
+If you are working on an externally sponsored project and effort was listed in the proposal, you always have to certify to your proposed effort.
 If you did not receive an effort certification report when they were sent out, contact Grants Management at 777-2808, as there may have been an error with your report.